Average start and late winter in Alberta's long-term fall forecast | News

 Average start and late winter in Alberta's long-term fall forecast

 You can breathe a sigh of relief.
-The Weather Network has just released its 2021 fall forecast for the country, and Alberta is in pretty good shape this year.
+The Weather Network has just released its 2021 fall forecast for the country, and Alberta is in pretty good shape.

 Their prediction for Alberta includes near-normal temperatures and precipitation, a stark contrast to the drought conditions that have plagued the province so far this year.